-The Company has started recycling effort through collection of industrial glass waste to use as raw material.
-These glass waste would otherwise be sent to landfill.
-Use of recycled glass instead of silica sand also translates to lower use of energy to melt same quantity of silica sand.
-In FY2020, 100% of silica content is drawn out of recycled glass.
+One of our most significant initiatives to conserve the environment is our increased use of alternative materials as raw material.
+We demonstrate our recycling effort by collecting industrial glass waste that would have otherwise been sent to landfills, to use as our raw material.
+The use of recycled glass instead of silica sand also translates to lower use of energy for the melting process.
+We did not use silica sand in FYE2022.
+Therefore, in FYE2022, 100% of silica content is drawn out of recycled glass.